lazzytim/thunder-rpc/README.md

 1. You Client ID isn't correct.
 To rectify that, go to your discord app on the developer portal and copy the `Application ID`, (NOT THE BOT TOKEN!), then paste it into the `Client ID` field and make sure all the other field are filled!

 2. You send too much request to the Discord API, to rectify this, just create a new application and use this one instead!

+---

+### ❤️ Contribution

+Thanks to @raiyan-alahiani for the little help!